-One can trace the beginning of Kenya Tourism to the turn of the 20th century in the early 1930s, during the time Kenya was under British Colonial rule, when the very first wildlife Safaris on the African continent were taking place in the country, more in the form of expeditions into the unexplored wilderness, teeming with magnificent wild animals.
-Today, Kenya is the home of the Safari experience where one can experience seeing a literal animal paradise in amazing places such as Masai Mara and Amboseli.
+One can trace the beginning of Kenya Tourism to the turn of the 20th century in the early 1930s, during the era when Kenya was under British Colonial rule, when the very first wildlife Safaris on the African continent were taking place in the country, more in the form of expeditions into the unexplored wilderness, teeming with magnificent wild animals.
+Today, Kenya is the home of the Safari package, a destination where one can experience seeing an animal paradise in truly amazing places such as Masai Mara and Amboseli.

 Blessed with breathtaking landscapes, a friendly local population, pleasant year round weather and the rich collection of wildlife, it is little surprise then that Kenya Tourism offers one of the most desired travel experiences in the world.
 This website Kenya Tourism, is meant to be your guide to planning a Safari to Kenya and making the most of your visit to East Africa.
 Travelers considering visiting Kenya have many questions regarding their trip, from the best month to visit to which places to go to and how to plan a Kenya Safari and we are here to provide the best advise and guidance for your propsoed trip.